samuel/python-munin/docs/index.rst

 Source
 ======

-You can find the latest version of scrubber at http://github.com/samuel/python-munin
+You can find the latest version of python-munin at http://github.com/samuel/python-munin

 Example